Daniel A. Barr, PhD

 - Associate Professor of Chemistry

 - Fellow in Catholic Studies

-Originally from Philadelphia, PA, I grew up in the Harrisburg area before heading to Arizona State University for my BS degree in biochemistry and PhD in computational biophysical chemistry.
+Originally from Philadelphia, PA, I grew up in the Harrisburg area before heading to Arizona State University for my BS in Biochemistry and PhD in Computational Biophysical Chemistry.
 My work spans computational, medicinal, physical, and bio-organic/inorganic chemistry, and I teach broadly across the curriculum.
 I enjoy introducing students to the molecular world in non-majors courses as well as exploring the limits of human knowledge in advanced physical chemistry and biochemistry courses.
 I find that cultivating a sense of wonder for the deep mysteries of our universe is as important as continuing to advance the frontiers of our disciplinary knowledge.

 Why I’m At Mary

 During graduate school, I went on retreat at a Benedictine monastery that introduced me to the Liturgy of the Hours and changed the course of my life.
 Coming to Mary allowed me to come "home" in a sense as a Benedictine — to become an Oblate of Annunciation Monastery and integrate my academic and spiritual journeys.